 A lot of us are very impatient and very ungrateful.
 When we want to move ahead in life, we start complaining about our current position.
 It’s true, we all have aspirations and dreams, but the way we go about achieving them is not the right way.
 We tend to focus on all the things we don’t have while the things we do have, we deliberately shut our eyes to.
 We tend to forget that we were once ready to do anything to obtain the things we take for granted now that we have them.

 It may sound counter-productive, but showing gratitude for the little things that you have in life right now, will allow your self-worth to bloom by encouraging you to reflect on your accomplishments.
 This beautiful self-awareness can open new paths for you to move forward by allowing you to make use of your qualities the right way.
-Maintaining a self-care journal for practising gratitude is an excellent way to keep yourself grounded and aware of both your flaws and qualities as well as for practising gratitude.
+Maintaining a self-care journal for practicing gratitude is an excellent way to keep yourself grounded and aware of both your flaws and qualities as well as for practicing gratitude.

 Don’t Just Mope, Work to Achieve Your Goals

 Mistakes and flaws are opportunities for learning and growing, while excessive criticism is the perfect recipe for the opposite of learning and growing.
 Criticism without improvement and effort is futile.
 Hard work and patience are the two main ingredients of success.
 Desiring and wishing and hoping will get you nowhere.
-You see someone with your dream car and you wonder why you couldn’t be that person but you do nothing about it except for being sad and sulky.
+You see someone with your dream car and you wonder why you couldn’t be that person but you do nothing about it except to be sad and sulky.

 First, remember that you are exactly where you need to be.
 Second, make a plan to get to where you want to be next.
 Third, execute the plan.
 Fourth, if the plan doesn’t work, you do not go back to berating yourself for being a failure, instead, you learn from your mistakes and try not to make them again.